| |

 - Scenic pullouts on I-84 and SR-14 for photography and sightseeing

-- Reduction of haze through decommissioning of the Boardman coal power plant
+- Reduction of haze through decommissioning of large-scale cattle operations east

 - Implement clean-air programs in the Portland/Vancouver area to reduce